ZeCroque/RoleplayersAlternateStart/readme.md

 ### Narrative Adjustments

-Fine-tune how your story unfolds by adding some modifiers to existing quests or applying some immersive constraints to your character:
+Fine-tune how your story unfolds by adding some modifiers to existing quests or applying some immersive constraints to your character.
+You can notably:
-- **Delay the Main Quest Start**: choose at which level and under which odds the artifact will spawn — or completely disable the Main Quest
+- **Customize Main Quest Starting Conditions**: choose at which level and under which odds the artifact will spawn — or completely disable the Main Quest
 - **Start with a Broken Ship**: your ship will be unable to take off at start and you will have to gather basics materials to repair it

 ### Ship Options